Dixy Lee Ray: After politics

 After leaving office, Ray retired to her farm on Fox Island.
 She was frequently in the news giving her opinion of current events.
 The Seattle Post-Intelligencer quoted her as saying she favored "abolishing political parties and taking away voting rights from anyone who fails to vote in two consecutive elections."
 During her retirement she co-authored two books with Lou Guzzo critical of the environmentalist movement.
-In one of those books, Trashing the Planet, she described environmentalists as "mostly white, middle to upper income and predominantly college educated … they are distinguished by a vocal do-good mentality that sometimes cloaks a strong streak of elitism that is often coupled with a belief that the end justifies the means."
+In one of those books, Trashing the Planet, she described environmentalists as "mostly white, middle to upper income and predominantly college educated ... they are distinguished by a vocal do-good mentality that sometimes cloaks a strong streak of elitism that is often coupled with a belief that the end justifies the means."

 Death and legacy

 Dixy Lee Ray died on January 2, 1994, at her home.
-Shortly before her death, it was reported that she had suffered from a bronchial infection, which lead to pneumonia as the cause of her death.
+Shortly before her death, it was reported that she had had a bronchial infection, which led to pneumonia, as the cause of her death.
 Later, controversy erupted after it emerged that employees of the Pierce County medical examiner's office had kept autopsy photos of Ray as souvenirs.